-Yes folks, I had run out of peanut butter.
+The worse thing happened – I ran out of peanut butter.

-Now peanut butter for me is not just a snakeroo, it is breakfast every morning.
+Now nut butter for me is not just a snackeroo, it is breakfast every morning.
 Peanut butter on a slice of wholemeal toast.
 I love it, it fills me up and keeps me going till, erm, oh hmmmmmm, well lunch time if I am not being a greedy git.

-Anyway there I was sans peanut butter and after three days of indecision on the jam/jelly/marmalade front and total dissatisfaction in the breaky department I realised something Must Be Done!
+Anyway, there I was sans nut butter and after three days of indecision on the jam/jelly/marmalade front and total dissatisfaction in the breaky department I realised something Must Be Done!

 I make pestos all the time so thought that doing a nut butter couldn’t be very different really, just a few changes of ingredients.
 So here it is, 3 simple ingredients and one step to sheer heaven on a plate.

-Use a food processor and just toss in any nuts that you have around.
+Use a food processor and just toss in any nuts and seeds that you have around.

 Add your salt.